bensmrs/gendarme/README.md

 type t = Foo | Bar of int [@@marshal]
 ```

-However, because inlined records cannot escape their scope, they are not supported.
+However, due to the way Gendarme is designed, inlined records are not supported yet.
 Variant types are handled quite differently from other types, as they have an inherent structural inhomogeneity.
 This, along with some historical design decisions within the OCaml compiler, required us to resort to a few trickeries to both please the typechecker and have a consistent behavior.
 The (currently non-customizable) canonical marshalling of nullary constructors is their string representation, while for non-nullary constructors, it is a tuple made of the constructor string representation and its arguments:

 ```math
 \begin{aligned}